srikanthkakumanu/DSA/concurrency/README.md

 CountDownLatch is introduced in Java 5.
 It is a utility class and a type of synchronizer which blocks set of threads until some operation completes.
 Essentially, by using a CountDownLatch we can cause a thread to block until other threads have completed a given task.
 A CountDownLatch has a **counter** field, which you can decrement as we require.
 We can then use it to block a calling thread until it's been counted down to zero.

+Note: *Phaser is a more flexible solution than CyclicBarrier and CountDownLatch – used to act as a reusable barrier on which the dynamic number of threads need to wait before continuing execution.
+We can coordinate multiple phases of execution, reusing a Phaser instance for each program phase.*

 </br>

 #### ||| **CyclicBarrier**